 Figure 1.
-Difference electron density within the galectin-3 CRD binding sites showing bound a) 12, b) 4, and c) 5.
+Difference electron density within the galectin-3 CRD binding sites showing bound A) 12, B) 4, and C) 5.
 Difference electron density calculated from refinement with the ligand (stick representation) omitted from the model (|Fo|-|Fc| αcalc; grey mesh, contoured at 3) and the protein represented by a grey solvent-accessible surface.

 The triazole ring of compounds 4, 5, and 12 located above His158 is orientated with the nitrogens positioned towards Trp181, which allows for formation of a water-mediated hydrogen bond between the N2 of the triazole and the nitrogen atom of Trp181 (Figure 2 a-c).
 The triazole ring of compounds 4, 5, and 12 located near the in-plane Glu165-Arg186 salt bridge shows two alternate conformations that stack face-to-face to the in-plane Glu165-Arg186 salt bridge.
 In the 12 and 5 complexes, the triazole nitrogens are directed towards Glu165, while in the